openstreetmap/potlatch2/README.txt

 * ant docs

+You can create and run the unit tests (not that there are that many) using flexunit

+* ant test

 If you're using Mac OS X, you may need to tell ant to use more memory, by typing export ANT_OPTS=-Xmx500M beforehand (you can put this in your .profile).